michalmonday/xohw23-121/docs/tcp_server_protocol.md

 * notify client of tcp server being reseted

-# Client to server - eample RPCs
+# Client to server - example RPCs

 ### Client gets list of available programs from the server:
 ```json